eliza-m/CrossSpeciesWorkflow/README.md

 * [NetCGlyc v1.0](http://www.cbs.dtu.dk/services/NetCGlyc/) predicts C-mannosylation sites in mammalian proteins [\[J 2007\]](#j-2007).

-As all DTU predictors require to register using an academic account prior accesing the download page, we could not integrate and automatise the download step into the pipeline.
+As all DTU predictors license is for academic and non-profit usage only, in order to download the software it is required to register on their website and accept the license agreement prior accessing the download page.

-Please register and download the above predictors (linux version as the docker image is ubuntu based) from the [Download link(https://services.healthtech.dtu.dk/software.php)
+Please register and download the above predictors (linux version as the dockerfile image is ubuntu based) from the [Download link](https://services.healthtech.dtu.dk/software.php)

-Afterwards, you can proceed building the docker image:
+After you complete the license agreement and download the software, you can proceed building the docker image:
 ```
 	sudo ...
 ```